daiquocnguyen/QGNN/README.md

 This program provides the implementation of our QGNN as described in [our paper](https://arxiv.org/abs/2008.05089), where we propose to learn embeddings for nodes and graphs within the Quaternion space.

-QGNN           |  Knowledge graph completion :-------------------------:|:-------------------------:
+QGNN           |  GNNs for knowledge graph completion :-------------------------:|:-------------------------:
 ![](https://github.com/daiquocnguyen/QGNN/blob/master/qgnn.png)  |  ![](https://github.com/daiquocnguyen/QGNN/blob/master/SimQGNN.png)